Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL-Collectors/Readme.md

 The last step is to create the Logic Apps flow and for this implementation you have import the json in this repo:

 <b> 1.
-Use the LogicApp_MISP_.json template</b> : Oriented to collect different IOCS from DefenderXDR and add them into MISP

-Click on save on top, and then click on edit:
+Use the LogicApp_MISP_.json template</b> : Oriented to collect different IOCS from DefenderXDR and add them into MISP, click on save icon on top, and then click on edit.

-Display the Scope action called Token Generation, click on the + icon and select Add an action:
+After it, display the Scope action called Token Generation, click on the + icon and select Add an action:

 | <img width="271" height="107" alt="image" src="https://github.com/user-attachments/assets/cb138b14-cfbd-4a21-bbce-552a6e87e172" />
 |---|

-The next step is adding 3 Key Vault action which will select the 3 values saved in key vault (repeat the following steps for every secret).
+The next requirement is adding 3 Key Vault actions which will select the 3 values saved in key vault (repeat the following steps for every secret).
 Search and click for <b>Key Vault Get Secret</b>:

 | <img width="298" height="164" alt="image" src="https://github.com/user-attachments/assets/ff299535-780e-4c8d-99e4-f5e436e2568b" />